llatva/STM32L475-protoboard/README.md

 Connector pinouts are documented on the bottom side of the board (programming interface, SPI interface).

+See also the daughterboard, in the subdirectory "STM32daughter".

 Designed by Lasse OH3HZB 2023

 This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).